CA cares about your privacy

 CA uses Web beacons alone or in conjunction with cookies to compile information about Customers and Visitors’ usage of CA’s websites and interaction with emails from CA. Web beacons are clear electronic images that can recognize certain types of information on your computer, such as cookies, when you viewed a particular website tied to the Web beacon, and a description of a website tied to the Web beacon.
 For example, CA may place Web beacons in marketing emails that notify CA when you click on a link in the email that directs you to one of CA’s websites.
 CA uses Web beacons to operate and improve CA’s websites and email communications.

-When you visit CA’s websites, CA collects your Internet Protocol (“IP”) addresses to track and aggregate non-personal information.
+When you visit CA’s websites, CA collects your Internet Protocol (“IP”) addresses to track and aggregate information.
 For example, CA uses IP addresses to monitor the regions from which Customers and Visitors navigate CA’s websites.
 CA also collects IP addresses from Customers when they log into the Services as part of CA’s “Identity Confirmation” and “IP Range Restrictions” security features.

 Do Not Track

 Certain browsers like Internet Explorer, Firefox and Safari offer a “do not track” or “DNT” option that relies on a technology known as a DNT header, which sends a signal to websites’ visited by the user about the user’s browser DNT preference setting.
-CA does not currently commit to reponding to browsers’ DNT signals with respect to CA’s websites, in part, because no common industry standard for DNT has been adopted by industry groups, technology companies or regulators, including no consistent standard of interpreting user intent.
+CA does not currently commit to responding to browsers’ DNT signals with respect to CA’s websites, in part, because no common industry standard for DNT has been adopted by industry groups, technology companies or regulators, including no consistent standard of interpreting user intent.
 CA takes privacy and meaningful choice seriously and will make efforts to continue to monitor developments around DNT browser technology and the implementation of a standard.

 Portions of this website make chat rooms, forums, blogs, message boards, and/or news groups available to Visitors.
 Please remember that any information that is disclosed in these areas could be made public so exercise caution when deciding to disclose any personal information.